Tim Lau

 - How and when should I pay for my sessions?

-If you have any other questions, please complete the enquiry form and I will do my best to answer them promptly.
+If you have any other questions, please complete the enquiry form or email me at [email protected], and I will do my best to answer them promptly.

 What do counselling sessions generally look like?

-A counselling session generally consists of a weekly 50-minute time slot which occurs at the same time each week.
-As we establish a therapeutic relationship, we will work together to determine how you would like to utilise each session, tailoring it to your specific needs.
+It is generally beneficial for counselling sessions to occur in a weekly 50-minute time slot.
+As we establish a therapeutic relationship, we will work together to determine how you would like to use each session, tailoring it to your specific needs.

 How many sessions will I need?